-Bedfordshire Fire and Rescue Authority recognises that communication and engagement with all stakeholders plays a fundamental role in the successful delivery of high quality, cost effective services.
+Bedfordshire Fire and Rescue Authority recognises communication and engagement both internally and externally is essential in the successful delivery of high-quality, cost-effective services.

-The Authority is constantly striving to improve its communications performance, to build on its track record of continuous improvement and to ensure that the Authority as a whole is open and accessible to the community, service users and staff.
-In 2022/23 the Authority has:
+The Authority is constantly striving to improve its communication performance and ensure it is open, transparent and accessible to the community and colleagues.
+In 2023/24 the Authority has: